 The Woolbeding Charity

 The Woolbeding Charity was formed in 2017 to bring to completion the remaining grant commitments and legacy work of The Monument Trust, which has now closed.
-Foremost among these is to be a new Glasshouse for the garden at Woolbeding in Sussex, a property owned and operated by the National Trust.
-This gift will form part of the legacy of the Monument Trust to the nation’s heritage after more than 50 years of philanthropy.
+Foremost among these is the construction of a new Glasshouse for the garden at Woolbeding in Sussex, a property owned by the National Trust.
+This will constitute the crowning achievement of the work of The Monument Trust after more than 50 years of philanthropy.

-Since its foundation in 1965 by the late Simon Sainsbury, The Monument Trust has given £20m to the National Trust for nearly twenty of its houses, collections, parks and gardens.
-The new Glasshouse will add to a long tradition of restoring the garden and its features at Woolbeding, home to Simon Sainsbury and Stewart Grimshaw for many years.
+The new Glasshouse will stand in a long tradition of restoring the garden and its features at Woolbeding, home to Simon Sainsbury and Stewart Grimshaw for many years.
 Set in what Disraeli called "the loveliest valley", the garden with both its classic and newly commissioned elements, including a water sculpture by William Pye, is recognised as a significant twenty-first century garden.

 No trace of Lord Robert Spencer’s celebrated early nineteenth-century Glasshouse survives at Woolbeding, so a contemporary design for restoring one has been commissioned from Heatherwick Studio, sensitive to the natural and historic beauty of the setting in a National Park, that will show how flora from along the Silk Route created English gardening as we know it.